Vespa Serving Tuning

 3. Use a numeric attribute for range searches

-4. Use a numeric attribute if the data is really numeric, don't replace numeric with string numeric
+4. Use a numeric attribute if the data really is numeric; don't replace numeric with string numeric

 Refer to attributes for details.